mahume/cliri/README.md

-# Liri Node App
+# Liri-bot App
-CLI version of the infamously bad Apple Siri interface
+Node.js based CLI application that attempts to replace the infamously bad Apple Siri interface

 ## Getting Started
 1. Begin by typing the following code into the command line: